AEFeinstein/Super-2024-Swadge-FW/tools/rayMapEditor/README.md

 ## Controls

-Right click on tiles and objects in the palette on the left edge to select them.
+Left click on tiles and objects in the palette on the left edge to select them.
-Right click on the map to place the selected tile or object.
+Left click on the map to place the selected tile or object.

-Left click on the map to see that cell's coordinate and optionally that object's ID in the right text box
+Right click on the map to see that cell's coordinate and optionally that object's ID in the right text box

 Middle click on the map to drag the whole map around.